Part 7 - Administrative and Interpretive Regulations

 4.7.
 Where a Site is Abutting more than 1 Street, 1 or more Rezoning Amendment application information Signs may be required so that the information is visible from each Street.

 4.8.
-Where a Rezoning Amendment application information Sign is required, the Sign must be posted for a minimum of 21 days before the application can proceed to a public hearing, unless otherwise directed by City Council.
+Where a Rezoning Amendment application information Sign is required, the Sign must be posted for a minimum of 21 days before the application can proceed to a public hearing, unless otherwise directed by Council.

 4.9.
 The Rezoning Amendment application information Sign must: